By Power of PositivityPublished on July 15, 2020Last modified March 24, 2022

 What Causes MDD and Can You Cure It?

-Although scientists aren’t positive about what causes depression, studies suggest that a combination of factors is responsible.
+Although scientists aren’t optimistic about what causes depression, studies suggest that a combination of factors is responsible.
 Major depressive disorder may be rooted in brain chemical imbalances, heredity, or environmental factors.
 These may work together to create the perfect storm that can depress you mentally, physically, emotionally, and spiritually.

 Most mental health experts agree that the optimal treatment for this mental disorder is a combination of medication and therapy.
 The prescription drugs and type of treatment will vary according to each patient.
 The good news is that statistics demonstrate at least 80 percent of depressed people see positive results from their treatment within 6-8 weeks.

 For most people diagnosed with a major depressive disorder, healthcare providers usually prescribe antidepressants.
 These drugs target areas of the brain that are responsible for mood hormones and receptors.
-It may take some trial and error for your mental health professional to find the antidepressant that works best.
+It may take trial and error for your mental health professional to find the antidepressant that works best.

 If you’ve been diagnosed with MDD or another depressive disorder, you may also gain positive results from therapy.
 The usual therapeutic approaches include cognitive behavioral and psychotherapy.
 Your mental health provider may recommend other ways of coping with a depressive disorder that you can do at home.